 - The names and addresses of the employer and employee

-- The starting date and duration of the furlough
+- The starting date and duration of the furlough period

-- Whether the employee will continue receiving benefits during the furlough
+- Whether the employee will continue receiving benefits

-When To Use a Furlough Letter
+When to Use a Furlough Letter

 - During times of economic hardship